 Knowledge of data structures is fundamental for any software engineer.

 Why data structures are so important?
 The goal of data structures is to organize and store information in an efficient manner.
 But there is no one perfect data structure that can/should be used everywhere.
 You have to pick the right tool for the job.
 While you can use a hammer to drive both nails and screws into a piece of wood, using a screw driver for latter would most likely be a better choice.
 In this post I wanted to focus on most basic data structures and their properties.
-In later articles I will go over implementation of those data structures.
+In later articles I will go over implementation of those basic data structures.

 Continue reading “Basic Data Structures and Their Properties” »